|Nutritional Guidelines (per serving)|

 - Optional: black pepper (freshly ground, to taste)

-- Add first eight ingredients to a large stockpot.
+Add the chicken, water, carrots, celery stalks, onion, bay leaves, black peppercorns, and salt to a large stockpot.
 Bring to a rapid boil, lower the heat to medium-low and simmer partially covered for approximately an hour to an hour and a half.

 Remove the chicken and vegetables to a bowl and carefully strain the broth through a fine sieve into a separate large bowl.
 Return the strained broth to the stockpot and bring to a boil.

 Add the orzo pasta and cook, uncovered, for approximately 10 to 12 minutes until tender.

 While the pasta is cooking, prepare the egg-lemon mixture.
 Using a whisk, beat the eggs until nice and frothy in a bowl.

 Add the lemon zest and the lemon juice in a steady stream while continuing to whisk.

 When the pasta has finished cooking, turn off the heat.
 Ladle about 2 cups of broth into a bowl or large measuring cup.

 Slowly add the hot broth to the egg-lemon mixture while continuing to whisk.
 This will temper the eggs and prevent them from curdling once they are added to the hot broth.